OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

 ~~~~~~~~~~~~~~~~~~~~~

 An ``AlchemicalNetwork`` will be our input for executing a campaign.
-See the following examples for how to create an ``AlchemicalNetwork``:

-..
-TODO
+Refer to the cookbook `Create an AlchemicalNetwork <../../cookbook/create_alchemical_network.nblink>`_ for guidance on getting to this step.

 If you are accustomed to using the existing ``openfe plan-rbfe-network`` or ``openfe plan-rhfe-network`` CLI commands to create, you can simply add the ``--networks-only`` argument to your existing call, and use the resulting ``alchemicalNetwork.json`` as a starting point.